depot/kysely-planetscale/README.md

 #### Custom `format` function

-`PlanetScaleDialect` passes all parameters to `@planetscale/database` unmodified, expect for JavaScript Dates, which are converted to MySQL strings.
+`PlanetScaleDialect` passes all parameters to `@planetscale/database` unmodified, except for JavaScript Dates, which are converted to MySQL strings.
 If you [set a `format` function](https://github.com/planetscale/database-js#custom-query-parameter-format-function), you can override this behavior:

 ```typescript
 import {Kysely} from 'kysely'